JaineInvent/AFSRM-Robotic-Actuator/Electrical/Documentation.md

 - hole radius <8 mm
 - Code doesn't handle scaling, rather, the author uses an unshared formula to change the geometry for larger PCB radii

-Update: Upon closer inspection of the code, the template can be used in the geometric formulas for winding the pcb traces, however, templates are just an option specific to the user.
-Commenting out the template revealed that, due to geometric offsets, normalizations, and reference vectors; radius is taken into account.
+Update: Upon closer inspection of the code, while the template was utilized in coil segment optimization templates are just an option specific to the user.
+Commenting out the template revealed that, due to geometric offsets, normalizations, and reference vectors; radius was still being taken into account.

 <img width="917" height="959" alt="b92572ce-021f-4720-8c92-ca1273e57e0a" src="https://github.com/user-attachments/assets/e4bf01c9-8ffc-41a6-ad8c-4b771e78e276" />